StefanoMorroni/mapreacter-help/docs/doc_download.md

 ![download.png](assets/download.png)

-This feature allows to download the layers in one of the following formats: PNG, CSV and Shapefile.
+This feature allows to download the layers in one of the following formats: PNG, CSV, Shapefile and PDF.